mlund/faunus/docs/_docs/energy.md

 \mathcal{H}_{sys} = U_1 + U_2 + ...
 $$

+Be aware that energies in Monte Carlo may well contain implicit degrees of freedom, i.e. have the character of free energies and thus be temperature dependent.
+This is of no consequence for sampling density of states, but must be taken care of when evaluating derived functions such as energies, entropies, pressure etc.

 The energy terms are specified in `energy` at the top level input.
 For example: